AudioBible/KJV/README.md

 # TRUTH HURTS WHEN YOU BELIEVE LIES!

 **Note:** Some songs may have explicit language.
 Please don't judge people for the language they use or their personality.
-Lest you be judged the way you judge!
+Lest you be judged according to your measure!
 Listen to the message they are saying.
 Most of all please share the love with others!
 It's a lot worse to be out there killing people over oil, dropping a real bomb, than saying a four letter word, dropping the F-bomb.
 Who's side are you on?
 If it's not blaspheming the name of Jesus Christ then whats the problem, are you conditioned?

 [![ODD-TV-Living-In-Hell-Playlist](images/ODD-TV-Living-In-Hell-Playlist.png)](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1)